Unlocking Opportunities: How to Navigate the Govt RFP Process Effectively

 FAR updates: The Federal Acquisition Regulation updates quarterly.
 Significant changes—like new cybersecurity requirements (CMMC 2.0, for example) or small business set-aside thresholds—directly impact your proposals.
 Subscribe to acquisition.gov updates or work with a contracts specialist.

 Small business certification maintenance: If you hold 8(a), HUBZone, SDVOSB, or WOSB certifications, maintain them proactively.
-Certifications expiring during proposal evaluation disqualify you from set-aside contracts—we've documented $94M+ in lost opportunities from expired certifications.
+Certifications expiring during proposal evaluation can disqualify you from set-aside contracts.

 Government RFPs follow rigid structures, but that rigidity creates predictability.
 Success comes from understanding evaluation criteria, providing evidence-based responses, and building relationships over multiple opportunities.